-Women should not ignore headaches during pregnancy, as they might indicate a potentially serious condition that may affect their or their baby’s health.
+People should not ignore headaches during pregnancy as they might indicate a potentially serious condition that could affect their own or their baby’s health.

 These conditions include the following:

-A woman can also experience preeclampsia in the immediate postpartum period.
+A person can also experience preeclampsia in the immediate postpartum period.

 As well as a headache, some symptoms include:

 - high blood pressure